M-M-I-V/M-M-I-V/README.md

-I am a BS in Information Systems student at Mandaluyong College of Science and Technology, aspiring to become a Data Engineer or Full-Stack Developer.
+I'm a BS Information Systems student at Mandaluyong College of Science and Technology, and I am determined to become a Data Engineer or Full-Stack Developer.

 <!---
 M-M-I-V/M-M-I-V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.